 Point Beach State Park ~ Two Rivers ~ Lake Michigan

 Point Beach State Park/Forest offers more than 6 miles of sandy Lake Michigan shoreline.
 Rawley Point Lighthouse is a popular feature of the property.
-The lighthouse has been operated by the U.S. Coast Guard since 1853.
+The U.S. Coast Guard has operated the lighthouse since 1853.

-The white sand beach of Point Beach State Park and the quaint little local towns really gives you the beachy vacation feel.
+The white sand beach of Point Beach State Park and the quaint little local towns really gives you the beach vacation feel.

 The additional 3000 acres of Point Beach State Park offers 127 family camping sites.
-During the summer concessions are available on the North end of the campgrounds.
-On the south end of the camping area, you can find bike rentals, refreshments, and camping supplies.
-On Friday night join them for a Wisconsin tradition, a Friday Fish Fry.
+During the summer, concessions are available on the North end of the campgrounds.
+You can find bike rentals, refreshments, and camping supplies on the south end of the camping area.
+On Friday night, join them for a Wisconsin tradition, a Friday Fish Fry.

 Address ~ 9400 County Rd O, Two Rivers, WI